next-actions/pytest-mh/docs/articles/extending/multihost-utilities.rst

     In theory, it is possible, if you know what you are doing and call setup and teardown manually at desired place.
-However, it is not possible to call these methods multiple times and so you can only use it within a single setup scope.
+However, it is not possible to call these methods multiple times, so you can only use it within a single setup scope.
 It is therefore highly recommended to only use :class:`~pytest_mh.MultihostReentrantUtility` in host objects.

 MultihostReentrantUtility